London Irish: Others

 Digger was joined by his cousin, Duggie, from the 2006–07 season.
 Much taller and much slower, Duggie has proved popular with younger children attending matchdays.
-As well as the mascot characters, there is also a real Irish wolfhound, Mr Doyle, who also attends the home games.
-Prior to Mr Doyle, his great uncle, Jumbo, attended home games before his retirement.
+As well as the mascot characters, there was also a real Irish Wolfhound, Mr Doyle, who also attended home games at the Madejski.
+Before Mr Doyle, his great uncle, Jumbo, attended home games before his retirement.